Jack Kernan

 Year: Senior

-Areas of Study: Film and Computer Science
+Areas of Study: Political Science

 Carter Krumins